Accelerating Spectral Clustering on Quantum and Analog Platforms: Quantum-Analog Hybrid computation of spectral clustering

 Conventional computers suffer from various computational challenges and inherent truncation errors in the simulation process when performing dynamics simulations.
 In particular, matrix multiplication, central to these computations, has a computational complexity of $\mathcal{O}(N^{2.371866})$ on digital computers \cite{Williams2023NewBF}.
 The algorithm with this complexity also has reduced numerical stability, compared to the na\"ive $\mathcal{O}(N^3)$ algorithm \cite{Williams2023NewBF}.
-On the contrary, quantum and analog computers demonstrate inherent prowess in this domain, providing an exponential advantage for simulating dynamical systems compared to their digital counterparts \cite{Luca2022optimal,gnanasekaran2023efficient,surana2024efficient}.
+On the contrary, quantum and analog computers demonstrate inherent prowess in this domain, providing an exponential advantage for simulating dynamical systems compared to their digital counterparts \cite{surana2024efficient,Luca2022optimal,gnanasekaran2023efficient}.
 For the specific case of wave dynamics, we can choose to simulate the equations in their continuous form on a quantum computer or after discretization on an analog device.
-However, continuous simulations on quantum computers avoid the truncation errors met in discrete simulations on analog or digital computers.
+Note that, continuous simulations on quantum computers avoids the truncation errors met in discrete simulations on analog or digital computers.
+We now provide details on both computing options.